 Members of the Reserve Bank Board and the Payments System Board are indemnified against liabilities incurred by reason of their appointment to the relevant board or by virtue of holding and discharging such office.
 Indemnities for those members appointed prior to 1 July 2014 were in accordance with section 27M of the Commonwealth Authorities and Companies Act 1997 (CAC Act), which specified when indemnity for liability and legal costs was not allowed.
 Indemnities for members appointed after 1 July 2014, when the CAC Act was repealed, have reflected the substance of the previous CAC Act restrictions.
-The terms of indemnification for new members of both boards were reviewed by the Reserve Bank Board in early 2017 and a revised form of indemnity, which continues to reflect the substance of the previous CAC Act restrictions, was approved in March 2017.
+A revised form of the indemnity for new members of both boards, which continues to reflect the substance of the previous CAC Act restrictions, was approved by the Reserve Bank Board in March 2017.
+In December 2017, the Reserve Bank Board approved indemnities being given to members of the Audit Committee who are not also members of the Reserve Bank Board on substantially the same terms as the indemnities given to Board members.

 The Reserve Bank has also provided an indemnity in accordance with section 27M of the CAC Act to senior staff of the Bank in relation to liabilities they may incur in the conduct of their duties at the Bank.
-In March 2017 the Bank limited the application of that indemnity to claims or liability relating to events prior to 1 April 2017 and adopted a policy on assistance to staff for legal proceedings to replace that indemnity.
-The new policy applies to all staff, not only senior staff, and is closely based on the rules that apply to the provision of assistance to staff for legal proceedings in non-corporate Commonwealth entities set out in Appendix E to the Legal Services Directions 2017.
+In relation to events on or after 1 April 2017, the Bank's policy on assistance to staff for legal proceedings applies.
+This policy applies to all staff, not only senior staff, and is closely based on the rules that apply to the provision of assistance to staff for legal proceedings in non-corporate Commonwealth entities set out in Appendix E to the Legal Services Directions 2017.